-At Novo Nordisk we are working on the development of the first ever oral protein formulation treatment for type 2 diabetes.
-Our objective within R&D and in particular at the Oral Protein Formulation department, is to continue working on developing the next generation of oral protein treatments not only for type 2 diabetes, but also, for other chronic diseases.
-Formulation and analytical scientists and technicians play a fundamental role in the development of oral protein treatments.
+At Novo Nordisk, we are working with the first ever oral protein formulation treatment for type 2 diabetes.
+Our objective within R&D, particularly within the Oral Protein Formulation Department, is to continue developing the next generation of oral protein treatments for type 2 diabetes as well as other chronic diseases.
+Formulation and analytical scientists and technicians play a fundamental role in this journey.

 Formulation technicians are responsible for the practical work performed in the lab, including the use of equipment for producing and analysing oral tablets.
-They are experts in the handling of equipment such as tablet presses, roller compactors, blending equipment, but also smaller equipment used to characterise tablets and granules.
+They are experts in the handling of equipment, such as tablet presses, roller compactors, blending equipmentbbut also smaller equipment used to characterise tablets and granules.

 are responsible for developing the final drug product and

 manufacturing process for solid dosage forms for clinical and

 pre-clinical trials.
 A formulation scientist leads the design and

 development of formulations and processes, scaling up for